Gamerium/Dindo-Bot/README.md

 ## To Know

-- Dindo bot use screen pixels to interact with the game client, so you cannot use your PC for something else while using the bot.
+- Dindo bot use screen pixels to interact with the game client, so you cannot use your PC for something else while using it.
 - Is it detectable by the Anti-bot?
 > It shouldn't be, because it imitates exactly the human behaviour, but as a conclusion, nothing is 100% safe.
 - The main goal of this bot is to simplify repetitive tasks and reduce boredom during your game play.